 - Sign up

-an assurance for future employers, both in New Zealand and overseas, that a registered member meets professional standards of competency in the body of knowledge and ethics required for professional library and information work
+an assurance for future employers, that a registered member meets professional standards of competency in the body of knowledge and ethics required for professional library and information work

 The scheme officially recognises library and information professionals who:

 have studied the body of library professional knowledge to a graduate level